Piano Tuning FAQ

 Why should I buy my piano from Theme & Variations?

 The team at Theme & Variations is an experienced group of people who love, play, teach, tune, repair and restore pianos.
 They are a big family that has over 100 years of combined experience in the piano industry and enjoys helping customers find the right piano!
 Looking for the right sound is like searching for the right flavour of wine – too many options to choose from!
 The trusted experts on the floor can help guide you on what would be the best option to suit your needs.
 With such an extensive range of pianos in the showroom, there is bound to be something for you!
 All pianos from Theme & Variations come tuned and serviced by our expert technicians.

 Why should Theme & Variations tune my piano?

 As with any service industry, you are paying for quality, professionalism, expertise and customer service.
-With technicians internationally trained in Germany, USA, Japan and Korea, we deliver the highest quality of expertise.
+With technicians internationally trained in Germany, USA and Japan, we deliver the highest quality of expertise.
 With a team of piano-loving people, you can rest assured that your piano is in the best possible hands!
 Call now for a tuning on (02) 9958 9888!